 You can apply for housing allowance

-You can do whatever you like, whenever you like, and your space is your space only.
+You can do whatever you like, whenever you like, and your space is yours.
 You might even learn that living alone can be a bit difficult sometimes.
-There might be no one to split the rent with, or anyone to cook you dinner when you are sick.
-Or, you might get a bit lonely.
+There might be no one to split the rent with or anyone to cook you dinner when you are sick.
+You might even get a bit lonely.
 But, when it comes down to it, living alone is one of the best things you can do for yourself.
-You’ll learn to be more independent, and value your me-time.
+You’ll learn to be more independent and value your me-time.
 Plus, it’s exciting and feels grown-up.
-Even though, sometimes, students wish they could ignore the inevitable phrase ‘the real world’…
+Even though, sometimes, students wish they could ignore the inevitable ‘real world’…

 What about living with flatmates?
 How does that experience match living alone?
 Read here to find out!